SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 | `credentialsId` | X**|  | ID to the credentials that will be used to connect to the Cloud Foundry account. |
 | `apiEndpoint` | X** |  | URL to the cloud foundry endpoint. |

-** The parameters can either be specified here on globally for the step `deployToCfWithCli`.
+** The parameters can either be specified here or globally for the step `deployToCfWithCli`.

 Example: